 Filling soil health prescriptions with targeted cover crops

-In 2010 we trained two additional extension educators in interpreting the Cornell Soil Health Test for the purpose of finding opportunities for using cover crops to overcome production limitations identified by the test.
-We collected Soil Health Tests on several additional farms, and worked with growers to identify management goals revealed by the test and to select cover crops to reach those goals.
+In 2009 we trained eight extension educators in interpreting the Cornell Soil Health Test for the purpose of finding opportunities for using cover crops to overcome production limitations identified by the test.
+We collected Soil Health Tests on 39 farms with the expectation of testing cover crops and subsequent vegetable growth on many of those farms.
+Extension field staff worked with growers to interpret their tests and chose cover crops to plant in a split field.

 The performance target is that participating growers will, by increasing their soil health through the use of appropriate cover crops: Increase yield by 10% on targeted fields due to better tilth, lower root disease, lower weed pressure and more effective cultivation.
 Increase the value of their early crops by 10% due to timelier planting and higher quality.
 Reduce their applied N fertilizer by 20% due to nitrogen scavenging or fixation by the cover crop.
 Reduce the cost of mitigating runoff.